 For example, an adult beverage client was grappling with a common shopper marketing problem: shoppers viewed their category as confusing.
 Their retailer partner chided not to worry – “If it takes shoppers a little longer to find a product, that just means they’ll have more opportunities to discover new things they would otherwise have not considered buying!”

 Our client suspected differently, and they were right.
+In the study, less than 15% of the virtual shopping missions lasted over 10 minutes.
 By analyzing virtual shopping behavior, we learned that the more quickly shoppers could find their first product, the more likely they were to linger in the category and make additional purchases.

 This equipped our client with the right argument to push retailers to make the category easier to shop.